 All presenting authors (oral and poster) must register and pay for the Meeting.
 Meeting registration is now open.
 To register yourself, please click here.

 In order to allow us to include your details in the printed Meeting Handbook, please note that you will need to have registered no later than Friday 22 March 2019.
-Otherwise we regret that your presentation will have to be removed from the program
+Otherwise we regret that your presentation will have to be removed from the programme.

 Sunday 5th May 0800 – 1900hrs